JannekeBosma/DPP/README.md

 # DPP
-Ontology for Digital Product Passports
+An ontology for Digital Product Passports